PrincetonUniversity/hpc_beginning_workshop/09_example_jobs/serial_c/README.md

 srun ./hello_world
 ```

-To submit the job to the cluster:
+To submit the job to the cluster by running the following command:

 ```
-sbatch job.slurm
+$ sbatch job.slurm
 ```

 After the job completes, view the output with `cat slurm-*`: